-Students may accelerate their progress toward degree completion by adding additional courses/competencies during the term once they have successfully completed the initial 12 semester credit hours.
+If students finish the CHE's in which they initially are enrolled, they may request enrollment in additional CHE's for that term.
 Students who desire to add additional courses/competencies must seek the advice and approval of their MyWay at UMHB success coach.
-Given the integrated nature of the MyWay at UMHB curriculum, students may not drop courses/competencies.
+Given the integrated nature of the MyWay at UMHB curriculum, students may not drop courses/competencies after the term census date.
 Posting of successfully completed courses/competencies and the respective grades/ratings to students' transcripts will follow the schedule published by the Office of the Registrar at http://registrar.umhb.edu/academic-calendar.